- All images must have an ALT tag, and meaningful images must have alternative text that describes them.

 ALT tag: Football stands filled with ASU students,

 ALT tag: Undergraduate student performing an

 Try not to use images that contain text.
-(Graphic text doesn't scale well for users with low-vision who must increase the page size, and search engines, screen readers and other assistive devices cannot read text in images.)
+Graphic text doesn't scale well for users with low vision who must increase the page size.
+Also, search engines, screen readers and other assistive devices cannot read image text.

-However, sometimes using graphic text is unavoidable.
-In these cases, your alternative text usually should be the same as the text in the image.
+If using graphic text is unavoidable, your alternative text should be the same as the text in the image.